Fuerteventura Travel Report 2026: Kitesurfing & Beaches

 If you come to Fuerteventura as a kitesurfer, you'll quickly understand why the island is considered one of the best spots in Europe.
 The combination of consistent trade winds, shallow lagoons, and warm water (18-23°C depending on the season) is simply perfect.
 Here are the spots you need to know:

-El Cotillo – Lagoon & Wave El Cotillo in the northwest has two faces: The sheltered lagoon (Playa de los Lagos) is perfect for beginners with its turquoise, calm waters.
+El Cotillo – Lagoon & Waves – El Cotillo in the northwest has two faces: The sheltered lagoon (Playa de los Lagos) is perfect for beginners with its turquoise, calm waters.
 On the other side of the lighthouse, you'll find a wave spot area that delivers really good waves with a northwest swell.
 For experienced wave riders, it's one of the best spots on the island.

-Flag Beach / Glass Beach Located north of Corralejo, Flag Beach offers consistent sideshore winds and a mix of flat water and small waves.
+Located north of Corralejo, Flag Beach offers consistent sideshore winds and a mix of flat water and small waves.
 The spot is spacious, so you'll have plenty of room even on windy days.
 Perfect for intermediate kiters looking to improve their skills.

-My personal highlight: The sessions on the northwest coast near El Cotillo, when the wind picked up in the afternoon and the setting sun bathed the Faro del Tostón lighthouse in golden light – those are the moments I live for.
+The sessions on the northwest coast near El Cotillo, when the wind picked up in the afternoon and the setting sun bathed the Faro del Tostón lighthouse in golden light – those are the moments I live for.
 The wind was almost constantly between 18 and 25 knots during my trip; I had my 9m and 12m kites with me and used both regularly.

-Kitesurfing tip: If you're bringing your own equipment, keep in mind that most airlines accept kite equipment as sports baggage (30-32 kg, approx. €50-80 each way).
+If you're bringing your own equipment, keep in mind that most airlines accept kite equipment as sports baggage (30-32 kg, approx. €50-80 each way).
 There are numerous kite schools in Corralejo and Sotavento if you'd like to rent equipment – expect to pay around €60-80 per day for a complete set.

 The most beautiful beaches in Fuerteventura – My top 7

-1. Playa de Sotavento The endless sandy beach in the south stretches for several kilometers and is particularly spectacular at low tide when the lagoon forms between the sandbank and the shore.
+The endless sandy beach in the south stretches for several kilometers and is particularly spectacular at low tide when the lagoon forms between the sandbank and the shore.
 The interplay of turquoise, emerald green, and gold is surreal.
 Perfect for kitesurfing, walking, and drone photography.

-2. Playa de Cofete – The wildest beach on the island.
+– The wildest beach on the island.
 Accessible only via a bumpy dirt track on the Jandía peninsula, Cofete rewards you with a 12 km long, deserted sandy beach against a dramatic mountain backdrop.
 Warning: The current is strong, swimming is at your own risk.
 But the scenery?
 Breathtaking.

 3. Playas de El Cotillo (Los Lagos) – Several small coves with natural rock pools where the water shimmers in a Caribbean turquoise.
 Perfect for snorkeling and for families, as the rocks break the waves.